sftwninja/SaturnRingLib/readme.md

 - `unzip` - used during compiler installation
 - `wget` - to download the compiler
 - `sox` - to convert audio
+    - `libsox-fmt-mp3` - for sox to support mp3 files
 - `xorriso` - to build cue/bin

 </details>